 There’s no doubt that the Shark IZ251UKT is an attractive vacuum.
 We like the burgundy colour scheme, which looks great combined with the dark grey joints.
 It also feels well-built and durable, which is important for a premium vacuum.

 The IZ251UKT’s body feels bulkier than many cordless vacuums.
 It’s also a bit heavier (at around 4.1kg), which can make long cleaning sessions more tiring compared with ultra-lightweight models.
 The upside is that the vacuum has a 0.7 litre dust capacity, which is bigger than many cordless vacuums, and the motor provides powerful suction.

 Like many cordless vacuum cleaners, the Shark IZ251UKT can be used as both a stick vac and as a handheld.
 All the tools – including the primary floorhead – can be directly attached to either the main body or wand, so you don’t lose any cleaning power when in handheld mode.
-This makes the Shark a versatile vacuum cleaner that’s just as effective cleaning stairs and cars as it is for carpets and hard floors.
+We found this makes the Shark a versatile vacuum cleaner that’s just as effective cleaning stairs and cars as it is for carpets and hard floors.

-Manoeuvrability and Ease of Use
+Shark IZ251UKT Manoeuvrability and Ease of Use

 All the buttons are conveniently placed, making it easy to switch modes or activate the boost function.
 We also like the comfortable handle.